9 Ways to Get Kids to Drink Healthy Green Smoothies

 When this book debuted, I made green smoothies for kids at book readings all over Utah, hosted by health food stores, and I let them choose a badge that said, “I’m a Green Smoothie Guy!” (or Girl)

-A quiz at the end of the book lets your child point to foods Green Smoothie Guy taught Junk Food Dude about–foods they could choose more, so that they perform better in academic, athletics, and life in general.
+A quiz at the end of the book lets your child point to foods Green Smoothie Guy taught Junk Food Dude about, ones that help you perform better in academic, athletics, and life in general.

 Robyn Openshaw, MSW, is the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and 2017’s #1 Amazon Bestseller and USA Today Bestseller, Vibe.
 Learn more about how to make the journey painless, from the nutrient-scarce Standard American Diet, to a whole-foods diet, in her free video masterclass 12 Steps to Whole Foods.